Icenium/bond-content/grocery-list-nativescript/lesson-1.md

 };
 ```
 * **m**.
 Add a call to `loadGroceries()` as the last line in the existing `exports.load` function.
 * **n**.
 Save list.js and config.js, and then perform a LiveSync to see the changes to your app.
-You should see the list of groceries you added in your Backend Services project.
+You should see the list of groceries you added to your backend.

 <hr data-action="end" />

 Why did this work?
 Note how the callback of the JSON GET call does nothing more than add each grocery returned to a `groceries` array.
 If you open the XML file for the list page (app/views/list.xml) you'll see a line that looks like this `<ListView items="{{ groceries }}" />`.
 This, along with the `page.bindingContext = pageData` statement in list.js, binds the grocery array to the `<ListView>` element—meaning, if you update the array, the `<ListView>` rerenders automatically.
 Cool right?

-This example also shows how NativeScript modules can be used to abstract you from platform-specific iOS, Android, and Windows Phone code.
+This example also shows how NativeScript modules can be used to abstract you from platform-specific iOS and Android code.
 All you need to know is that the NativeScript http module has a `getJSON()` method, not how to retrieve a JSON file in three different languages.

 Next let's use the same http module to POST new data, and see how to integrate some new UI elements.